 Governance at First Unitarian starts with you, our members.
 There is no higher authority in our church than the members acting collectively at our Annual Meeting or at a Special Membership Meeting.
 Under our church bylaws members elect the church governing body, referred to as the Board of Trustees, approve the annual church budget, consider Bylaws amendments, and make the final decision as to approval of any call of a new Senior Minister.
 Without our members, there is no church to govern.

 Our Board of Trustees is the legal representative of the church and oversees general church business, subject to the will of the Church membership.
 The Board comprises nine members.
 Three new members are elected at each Annual Meeting to serve three-year terms.
-The Trustees elect their Chair, Vice-Chair and Secretary from their membership, each of whom serve one-year officer terms.
+The Trustees elect their President, Vice-President and Secretary from their membership, each of whom serve one-year officer terms.
 Board members have expected roles and responsibilities.

 The Board strives to advance the Church’s long-term Mission and Ends.
 The Board approves a series of written church Governing Policies and holds the Senior Minister accountable for compliance.
 Ours is a form of policy-based governance.
 The Board meets monthly.
 Church members are notified well in advance of meeting dates, with access to agendas and documents.
 They are encouraged to attend and invited to address the Board at any time.